gittest91/gittest91/README.md

 - Added safe OBO token error handling.
 - Updated GenSearch start and polling to use OBO token.
 - Verified /run → base_llm_agent → AlphaSense gensearch → OBO → response flow successfully.

-The OBO token generation and AlphaSense GenSearch through /run are working and returning AlphaSense content/citations.
-Note about git warning

-This warning is not blocking:

-Your name and email address were configured automatically...

-Commit and push already succeeded.
-Later, you can set correct Git identity if required.